davatorium/rofi/doc/rofi-theme.5.markdown

   **Path** to png file - Use an image.

 * **position**:       position
-    The place of the anchor on the monitor.
+    The place of the anchor on the monitor
 * **anchor**:         anchor
-    The anchor position on the window.
+    The anchor position on the window
 * **fullscreen**:     boolean
     Window is fullscreen.
 * **width**:          distance
-    The width of the window.
+    The width of the window
 * **x-offset**:  distance
 * **y-offset**:  distance
-    The offset of the window to the anchor point.
-    Allowing you to push the window left/right/up/down.
+    The offset of the window to the anchor point, allowing you to push the window left/right/up/down

 ### scrollbar: